dylanee300/EnglishBulldogClicker/README.md

-EnglishBulldogClicker is the first-ever English Bulldog clicker game, written in React.js by Dylan!"
+EnglishBulldogClicker is the first-ever English Bulldog clicker game, written in React.js by Dylan.